U.S. flag An official website of the United States government

 Example: Locations of UPC and Lot Number on Treats

-The lot number is a crucial piece of information when trying to identify if a product has been recalled or if you’re reporting a potential problem with a pet food or treat to FDA or to the company.
+The lot number is a crucial piece of information when you’re trying to identify if a product has been recalled or if you’re reporting a potential product problem to FDA or the company.
 The lot number helps identify a specific batch of pet food or treats.
-A single pet food company may make a pet food in several plants around the United States.
-The lot number identifies when the product was made and the manufacturing plant, so that problems can be quickly addressed.
+A pet food company may make a specific pet food in several plants in the United States.
+The lot number identifies when the product was made and the manufacturing plant, so problems can be quickly addressed.
 It also allows a pet food company to quickly pull or recall a specific batch without having to recall all batches from store shelves.
-FDA uses the lot number when discussing a specific product with the company, when needed.
+When needed, FDA also uses the lot number when discussing a specific product with the company.

 To report a pet food complaint to FDA, you can use the Safety Reporting Portal.
 The Safety Reporting Portal is an online tool for reporting problems with a variety of FDA-regulated products.
-You can use the portal to report problems with pet food, animal food, and animal drugs.
-You can also use the portal to report problems with products for people, such as food, drugs, cosmetics, and vaccines.
+You can use the portal to report problems with pet and livestock food.
+You can also use the portal to report problems with certain products for people, such as tobacco products and dietary supplements.
 When you submit a complaint about a product through the portal, it’s helpful to include a picture of the lot number.
 If you are copying and typing the lot number into the portal, try your best to identify all the numbers and letters or give your best guess at what you see.
-For example, sometimes the letter B looks like an 8, or the letter V can look like a U. Sometimes taking a picture on your phone and zooming in can make it easier to see all the numbers and letters.
+For example, sometimes the letter B looks like an 8, or the letter V can look like a U. Sometimes, taking a picture on your phone and zooming in can make it easier to see all the numbers and letters.
 If you copy most of the lot number correctly, FDA can work with the company to identify the correct plant where the product was made.
 Unfortunately, less than half of the reports the agency receives includes the product’s lot number.

 What’s the Difference Between a Lot Number, a UPC, a “Best By” Date, and a Packing Code?